catherinearnett/catherinearnett.github.io/docs/other_projects/food_classification/theory.md

   <figcaption><strong>Figure 1:</strong> Taxonomy of food.</figcaption>
 </figure>

+A note on formalisms.
+Capitalized terms are final categories.
+Lowercase terms are super-categories and may also be used in specific food terms.

 ## Just Food

 The first important point to establish is that the proposed taxonomy of food only encompasses edible things, to which I assign a [+edible] feature.
 So, in the following tweet, items in the "preparation rebel" row would not be classifiable in this taxonomy.